zzhangjii/learning-library/ziplabs/2019/adw-loading/README.md

     Please be patient, this may take a few seconds to complete.
   ![](img/adw-loading-load-bucket-1.png)

-Once complete, verify all *.dat files have a status of *`Finished`* and click **Close**.
+Once complete, verify *both* *.dat files have a status of *`Finished`* and click **Close**.
   ![](img/adw-loading-load-bucket-2.png)

-12. Your bucket should have 1 object, the chan_v3.dat file loaded.
+12. Your bucket should have 2 objects, customers.dat and sales.dat loaded.
 If this were a true data load, you may be loading hundreds of large files here.
 ![](img/adw-loading-view-bucket.png)